rsms/compis/README.md

   any `drop()` function defined for the type is called and if the type is stored in heap memory, it is freed.

-Assigning a copyable value to variable (or using it as an rvalue expression in any situation, like passing it as an argument to a call) creates a distinct "deep" copy:
+Assigning a copyable value to a variable (or using it as an rvalue expression in any situation, like passing it as an argument to a call) creates a distinct "deep" copy:

     type Vec2 { x, y int }
     type Line { start, end Vec2 }